browserengineering/book/book/reflow.md

 Summary
 =======

-With the changes in this post, my toy browser became roughly 30× faster, to the point that it is now reacts to changes fast enough to make simple animations.
+With the changes in this chapter, my toy browser became roughly 30× faster, to the point that it is now reacts to changes fast enough to make simple animations.
 The cost of that is a more complex, two-pass layout algorithm.

 Exercises
 =========